 This is a timely reminder to safely dispose of all fishing lines in tackle line disposal bins provided at many local jetties or keep your rubbish securely on board or in your tackle box until it’s safe to dispose of it.

-Recfishwest works in partnership with the Department of Biodiversity, Conservation and Attractions and Native Animal Rescue to protect fishing environments, with widespread support of the successful ‘Reel it It In’ fishing line disposal bin program – find out more about the program here.
+Recfishwest works in partnership with the Department of Biodiversity, Conservation and Attractions and Native Animal Rescue to protect fishing environments, with widespread support of the successful ‘Reel It In’ fishing line disposal bin program.